ontopia/ontopia/src/site/modules.md

 `ontopia-realm`
 :    Contains required classes for using Ontopia as authenticator in a JAAS realm.

+`ontopia-rest`
+:    Contains the Ontopia REST API implementation.

 `ontopia-schema`
-:    Contains code to apply schema constraints to a Topic Map, **Deprecated by TMCL!**
+:    Contains code to apply schema constraints to a Topic Map, **Deprecated**

 `ontopia-tmprefs`
 :    Contains code that allows a Topic Map to serve as Java Preferences API store.